What causes STDs?

 What kinds of treatments are available for STDs?

-Bacterial STDs are usually treated with antibiotics, while viral ones can be managed by antiretroviral treatment or prevent by vaccines.
+Bacterial STDs are usually treated with antibiotics, while viral ones can be managed by antiretroviral treatment or preventive vaccines.